Subscription Modal Banner

 This class is reserved for large trucks with at least six wheels and a height greater than 7.5 feet.
 Unless you're in the courier or transport business, you probably don't belong to this class.

 While we’re eons away from getting rid of traffic, the various highway projects in the Philippines give us a sliver of hope.
-In the near future, new expressways will also be built to cut travel time to various provinces.
+Soon, new expressways will also be built to cut travel time to various provinces.

 📌 Skyway-SLEX-MCX Toll Fees